 1. Emergencies keep wiping out your progress

-A flat tire, a medical bill, or a broken appliance can quickly push you back into debt.
-Without a buffer, the card becomes the fastest solution.
+A flat tire, a medical bill or a broken appliance can quickly push you back into debt when you reach for your credit card to fund replacement.
+Without an adequate financial buffer, the credit card becomes the fastest or only solution.

-- Sell one unused item and save the proceeds
+- Sell some unused item and deposits the proceeds to launch the fund

-- Pause one non-essential expense for 30 days and send that money to your buffer
+- Pause a few non-essential expenses or subscriptions for 30 days and send that money directly your buffer

 The key is to keep this money separate from your checking account so it’s there when you need it.